 Store and Gift-Giving Homemade Toffee

 While chopping, a lot of tiny bits end up in the pan or on the cutting board.
 SAVE THEM!
-We love to munch on them and especially to sprinkle them on top of ice cream sundaes just like Ben & Jerry's Heath Bar Crunch ice cream.
+We love to munch on them and especially to make my Homemade Butter Brickle Ice Cream Recipe.

 Old-Fashioned Classic Toffee